rogererens/luos-documentation/tutorials/01_your_first_program.md

 ```
 Where ```target/thumbv6m-none-eabi/debug/examples/led_button``` is the folder containing the compiled code to be uploaded to the board.

 > Note: This command as written assumes you are currently at luos root folder.
-Change the path argument accordingly
+Change the path argument accordingly if it's not the case.

 Some things will be displayed on each terminal certifying a connection is being made with the board and the program as been sent.